Emergency Response Plan

 During the post-emergency phase, the ERT shall:

-- Debrief and continue communication, as required, to the College community, the general public, and the media.
+- Debrief and continue communication, as required, to the University community, the general public, and the media.

 - Coordinate ongoing support activities as required.

 - Consider the need for post-emergency commemorative events and implement them as required.